ritikthakur/Stock-Analysis/README.md

 The model is 73.08 % accurate when making a forecast of an increase or decrease in the logarithmic return of a stock.

 The RELIANCE.NS stock has grown over time, and if the trend continues, it should continue to grow.
-Based on the model, the values are likely to increase, as the forecast returns are more often above 0 than below.